 This quaint coastal hamlet, about 95 km from the center of Chania, could easily be described as Heaven on Earth.
-Surrounded by the imposing frame of the Lefka Ori, or White Mountains, Loutro is a white little village located in an amphitheatrical position.
+Surrounded by the imposing frame of the Lefka Ori, or the White Mountains, Loutro is a white little village located in an amphitheatrical position.

 Better known for the crystal clear waters of the sea, and the somewhat lazy atmosphere.
 Loutro has also a few gems to offer in the inner areas, closer to the mountains.

-A landscape of whitewashed buildings, blue doors and shutters, white and pink bougainvillea, Loutro plays the card of the Cycladic island landscape but on Crete… and it wins the game!
+A landscape of whitewashed buildings, blue doors, and shutters, white and pink bougainvillea, Loutro plays the card of the Cycladic island landscape but on Crete… and it wins the game!

 Undeniable home of a peaceful atmosphere, it might surprise you to see that the things to do in Loutro are not boring at all.

 You won’t find exciting nightlife, a huge choice of entertainment, or the typical hustle of the North.
 Yet, if your goal is to reconnect with nature, admire incredible landscapes, relax, disconnect, and detox, then this is the place to be.

 Unique Things to Do in Loutro, Crete

 You’re probably heading to Loutro because you were told that this is a great place to relax and clear your mind.